Extensions of Tong-Yang-Ma representation: Applying the Long-Moody construction to the Tong-Yang-Ma representation

 as a $\B_{n}$-module.
 We refer the reader to \cite[Sections 2.2 and 4]{soulie1} for the detailed proofs of these properties.

-We recall that $Bur_{n,t}$ denotes the unreduced Burau representation of the braid group $\B_{n}$ (here the extra index $t$ denotes the defining parameter of the ring of this representation); see Section \ref{sec:tym}.
+We recall that $Bur_{n,t}$ denotes the unreduced Burau representation of the braid group $\B_{n}$ (here the extra index $t$ denotes the defining parameter of the ring of this representation); see Section~\ref{sec:tym}.
 Then, we actually know that $\mathbf{LM}_{q}(\Z[t^{\pm1}]_{1})$ is isomorphic to $Bur_{n,q^{2}}$ as a $\B_{n}$-module; see \cite[Proposition 2.30]{soulie1}.
 Hence, there is a $\B_{n}$-module surjection

-Finally we recall the following general result on the kernel of a quotient of a given representation. \begin{lemma} Let $R$ be a ring and $V$ be a $R$-module.
-We consider $(\rho,V)$ a representation of a group $G$.
-If any quotient $(\mu,W)$ of $(\rho,V)$ is a faithful representation of $G$, then $(\rho,V)$ is also faithful. \end{lemma}